PhoenixSmaug/Polyomino.jl/README.md

 # Polyomino library

-A short presentation of all implemented functions is available by calling `demo()`.
+A short presentation of all implemented functions is available by calling `Polyomino.demo()`.

 ## Functions